ualib/agda-algebras/preface.rst

 Acknowledgments
 ---------------

-This manual, as well as the software library that it documents, are open access projects maintained on Gitlab by `William DeMeo <mailto:williamdemeo@gmail.com>`_.

-Besides Dr. DeMeo, a number of other people have contributed to this project---some directly, others indirectly.
-Special thanks go to `Clifford Bergman`_, `Siva Somayyajula`_, `Venanzio Capretta`_, `Andrej Bauer`_, `Miklós Maróti`_, `Ralph Freese`_, and `Jeremy Avigad`_ for many helpful discussions, as well as the invaluable instruction, advice, and encouragement that they continue to lend to this project, often without even knowing it.
+Besides the main authors and developers of agda-ualib_ (William DeMeo and Siva Somayyajula), a number of other people have contributed to the project in one way or another.

+Special thanks go to `Clifford Bergman`_, `Venanzio Capretta`_, `Andrej Bauer`_, `Miklós Maróti`_, and `Ralph Freese`_, for many helpful discussions, as well as the invaluable instruction, advice, and encouragement that they continue to lend to this project, often without even knowing it.

+The first author would also like to thank his postdoctoral advisors and their institutions for supporting (sometimes without their knowledge) work on this project.
+These include `Libor Barto`_ and Charles University in Prague (Nov 2019--Jun 2021), `Peter Mayr`_ and University of Colorado in Boulder (Aug 2017--May 2019), `Ralph Freese`_ and the University of Hawaii in Honolulu (Aug 2016--May 2017), `Cliff Bergman`_ and Iowa State University in Ames (Aug 2014--May 2016).

 Attributions and citations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~